 - i.
 Log Book.
 The trainee writes up a number of selected cases. - ii.
-Presentation of patients to the supervisor and/or to others. - iii.
-Videotape assessment.
+Presentation of patients to the supervisor and/or to others. - Videotape assessment.
 This can give feedback to the trainee involved. - iv.
-Written Examinations cal skills in psychiatric trainees.
-Examinations require the evaluation of issues posed by real or simulated psychiatric patients.
+Written Examinations

 Diagnostic and management skills can be tested by using tests such as the Extended Matching Items Test.
 Alternatively Problem Boxes can be used that develop a scenario that evaluate diagnostic skills initially and then consider a range of management options.